rpassareti/rpassareti.github.io/projfacul.md

     </body>
 </html>

-Game created as Undergraduate Thesis, developed in Unity 3D.
-The player controll Marohirohi, running against the time to find igredients and save his brother from a curse sended by the gods.
+3D game created as an Undergraduate Thesis, developed using Unity.
+The player control Marohirohi, running against the time to find ingredients to save his brother from a curse sent by the gods.

-I was in charge of the whole programming with my friend Daniel Stockler, integrating 3D animation with Mecanin Animation System, real time implementation, and AI of events, npc's and puzzle integrations.
+I was in charge of the whole programming with my friend Daniel Stockler, integrating 3D animation with Mecanin Animation System, real time implementation, events calculated by AI, NPCs, puzzle integrations, physics and more.

 Download:
 [Link 1](http://www.mediafire.com/download/u6q333jyj1wjmiu/A+Lenda+de+Koru.rar)